 Solar Regulators with Current Shunts

 If connected incorrectly, solar regulators with current shunts can register twice your true solar input.
 This article explains why.
-Moreover, how you can to fix it.
+Moreover, how you can fix it.

-It is not feasible to show how do this in article form.
-I include full details, however, in Solar That Really Works! (for cabins and RVs).
-I explained it in Solar Success (for home and property systems).
-Furthermore, I also covered it in Caravan & Motorhome Electrics.
+It is not feasible to show how to do this in article form.
+Full details, however, are in Solar That Really Works! (for cabins and RVs).
+Also in Solar Success (for home and property systems).
+Furthermore, in Caravan & Motorhome Electrics.